 Situation: Give some context to the story you’re about to tell, outline where you were and why you were there.

 Task: Describe what you were doing and if you faced any challenges whilst doing it.

 Action: Then explain the actions you took to complete the task and how you tackled any challenges you faced.

 Results: Finally, reveal the outcome, this should demonstrate your skills, what you achieved and also anything you learnt from the situation.

 Keep this method in mind and come up with a few go-to examples you can use in the interview.
-If you’ve done your research, you should be able to tailor these examples more specifically to the role you’re applying for.
+If you have done your research, you should be able to tailor these examples more specifically to the role you are applying for.

 Improving your body language

 Your body language will say a lot about you.
-Make sure you’re aware of how you’re presenting yourself and make your body language work for you.
+Make sure you are aware of how you are presenting yourself and make your body language work for you.
 Using your hands a lot when talking can make your stories more animated and aid communication, but be careful not to go overboard with your gestures.
-Also, avoid fidgeting and fiddling with things, like your pen or jewellery.
-While this might happen if you’re nervous, the interviewer may find your jitters distracting, so be mindful of your behaviour.
 You want to look confident and professional, so avoid slouching in your chair, and try to smile and maintain eye contact with your interviewer too.